patrickcarey/exquisite_flickr/README.md

 * Calls to flickr for a photo search based on tags.

-* Then gets the phot size by photo id.
+* Then gets the photo size by photo id.

 * Then chops em up.